 Step 6: Show How the Product Saves Money

-Every product can save a buyer money in the long run and by highlighting this (in a subtle way) you can remove buyer’s guilt.
+Every product can save a buyer money in the long run.
+So by highlighting this (in a subtle way) you can remove buyer’s guilt.

-For instance.: A diamond bracelet becomes, “Your go to accessory for every evening out as the diamond bracelet alters appearance depending on the outfit and pairs perfectly with any outfit removing the need for purchasing multiple accessories for each and every occasion.”
+“Your go-to accessory for every evening out, as the diamond bracelet alters appearance depending on the outfit.
+It pairs perfectly with any outfit, removing the need for buying multiple accessories for each and every occasion.”

-In summary throughout the entire shopping experience online you need your customers to enjoy a positive experience that leaves them feeling happy and satisfied.
+In summary, throughout the whole shopping experience online, your customers should enjoy a positive experience that leaves them feeling happy and satisfied.
 It’s this emotion that will bring a customer back again and again.